 26. Go Bowling

 Take the kids to the local bowling alley to bowl a few frames.
-Then grab some pizza for the kids when their done bowling.
+Then grab some pizza for the kids when they’re done bowling.

 27. Go Carts